mikependon/RepoDB.NET/pages/mappers/propertymapper.md

 ---

-A mapper class that is used to map the class property into its equivalent column in the database.
+A mapper class that is being used to map the class property into its equivalent column in the database.
 This class is used as an alternative to the [Map](/attribute/map) attribute.

 ### Methods